openmrv/MRV/Formatted/Modules_1/Classification_m1.3.md

 ![Image of classified map for all of Colombia](./figures/m1.3/CART_classification_countrywide.png)

-It is worth reiterating that the training points used to build this map were not intended to be useed in creation of high quality maps.
+It is worth reiterating that the training points used to build this map were not intended to be used in creation of high quality maps.
 Thus, the map created here is simply an exercise, and is not meant as an actual map of land cover cover in Colombia.
 However, we will use it to show steps for evaluating and improving it.

 ### 3.7 Evaluating and improving maps